Yellen warns that slow vaccine rollout in poor countries poses threat to U.S., global economies

 Yellen’s remarks come at a pivotal juncture for her ambitious international agenda.
 In a reversal from the decision of the Trump administration, the Department of Treasury under Yellen will this month authorize a new allocation of an emergency form of aid to developing nations known as “Special Drawing Rights.”

+This form of international aid, which does not need Congressional approval, would allocate a special currency reserve through the IMF to dozens of countries across the globe.
+That special currency could then be traded to the U.S. in exchange for dollars, which would help distressed foreign countries shore up their financial reserves.

+The move has sparked a backlash on Capitol Hill, where Sens.
+Pat Toomey (R-Pa.) and John Kennedy (R-La.) “inappropriate, ineffective, and a wasteful use of taxpayer dollars” that would benefit both countries who do not need help and foreign adversaries such as China and Iran.
+Treasury responded that the U.S. would retain the right not to purchase SDRs from foreign countries, such as those being sanctioned by the U.S. Treasury also said there would be no budget cost to the U.S. from the initial allocation of Special Drawing Rights.

-Yellen has also pushed for an agreement through the Organisation for Economic Co-operation and Development on a new global minimum tax.
+On top of these efforts, Yellen is also pushing for an agreement through the Organisation for Economic Co-operation and Development on a new global minimum tax.
 That effort aims to put a floor on taxes internationally to stop corporations from playing nations off each other.
 Treasury officials have eyed an agreement on international taxes as early as this summer.

-Both plans have been extensively criticized by Republicans.
+The Biden administration has cited the effort as central to its proposed international tax hikes, which form a key element of how the White House plans to pay for its $2 trillion jobs and infrastructure proposal.

+The Biden administration’s global tax push has also been extensively criticized by Republicans, who worry the U.S. will allow European countries to tax profitable American tech companies with no significant domestic benefit.
 “My big concern is that — as part of their desire to be on a ‘let’s be friends’ parade — the Biden administration will give away too much," Douglas Holtz-Eakin, president of the center-right American Action Forum and a former director of the Congressional Budget Office, previously said.

+Yellen cited the need for international action on an additional range of issues, including climate change, a digital divide that has exacerbated global inequality, and the danger posed by cybersecurity attacks.

+Biden’s treasury secretary compared the daunting task to the 1944 Bretton Woods conference, which established the International Monetary Fund and the basic framework of the global financial system following the devastation of World War II.